Skip to content

 • txe1-login.mit.edu

 Unless you have your paths memorized, the easiest way to do this is to have two terminals open.
-One logged into the ORCD system you are transferring files to or from, one not logged in.
-In each navigate to the respective directories where the file exists or you want to transfer it to.
-In the local tab navigate to where you want to put the transferred file or to to the file you want to transfer.
-In the ORCD system tab use the pwd command to print out the path to your current location.
-You can use this to run the scp or rsync command.
+The first terminal is logged into Engaging or other remote system, the second is on your local computer.
+In each navigate to the respective source and destination directories.
+In the Engaging tab you can run the pwd command to print out the path to your current location and copy the output to use in the scp or rsync command.

 scp